 During all the 20th century, HIE had been devoid of specific therapeutic interventions targeted at preventing or reducing the brain damage associated with this entity.
-Fortunately, this panorama has changed in the first decade of the 21st century, given that various clinical trials showed that reducing the brain temperature by 3-4° C, either by complete cooling of the body or selective cooling of the head, decreases mortality and major disability in survivors.31-38 Various meta-analyses (MA) have clearly shown that the number of neonates with HIE that need to be treated (NNT) to prevent a case of death or disability is in a range of 6 to 9 patients.^{39.42} This evidence has led to the fact that therapeutic intervention has been uniform in all randomised clinical trials (RCTs): cooling initiated before 6 hours of life and, once the target temperature of 33-34° C is reached, this moderate hypothermia is maintained for 72 hours, after which slow rewarming is performed ($\leq 0.5^{\circ}$ C per hour).
+Fortunately, this panorama has changed in the first decade of the 21st century, given that various clinical trials showed that reducing the brain temperature by 3-4° C, either by complete cooling of the body or selective cooling of the head, decreases mortality and major disability in survivors.
+Various meta-analyses (MA) have clearly shown that the number of neonates with HIE that need to be treated (NNT) to prevent a case of death or disability is in a range of 6 to 9 patients.
+Phis evidence has led to the fact that therapeutic hypothermal is now considered a standard therapeutic intervention for this illness.
+This therapeutic intervention has been uniform in all randomised clinical trials (RCTs): cooling initiated before 6 hours of life and, once the target temperature of 33-34° C is reached, this moderate hypothermia is maintained for 72 hours, after which slow rewarming is performed (≤ 0.5 ° C per hour).